sthenic/lins/doc/web/_source/rules.rst

 .. code-block:: YAML

     scope:
-      - paragraph # Only used by the plain-text linter.
+      - paragraph # Only used by the plain text linter.
       - comment # Only used by the LaTeX linter.

 The sections below define the scope identifiers known to each linter.